 Place the unused boxes out of sight in their bedroom or toy room (if you have one).
 If you don’t have space there, than the garage is ok.

 Then decide how often you’d like to rotate the toys.
 Once a fortnight?
 Once a month?
-Once every three months?
+Perhaps, once every three months?
 Monthly is a good start.
 If you’re forgetful, put a reminder in your phone or make it part of a routine you already have.
-For instance, I change ours over fortnightly, when we return the toys to the Toy Library (Meg’s Toy Box).
-(Since writing this, I have culled my daughter’s toys down to fit in the space!)
+For instance, I change ours over fortnightly, when we return the toys to our local toy library, Meg’s Toy Box.

 Maintaining the toy area now shouldn’t be as hard.
 It’ll be much easier to identify the toys not played with that can be given to charity.
 I find that if over a few rotations my daughter hasn’t played with a particular toy, it goes out.
 So to keep the toy population down, it’s a case of observing what your child plays with and culling out what they’re not.
 Same goes with broken toys.